-- The OpenMP API is comprised of three distinct components.
-As of version 3.1: - Compiler Directives (20) - Runtime Library Routines (32) - Environment Variables (9) - The application developer decides how to employ these components - Implementations differ in their support of all API components - For example, an implementation may state that it supports nested parallelism, but the API makes it clear that may be limited to a single thread - the master thread.
+- The OpenMP API is comprised of three distinct components. - Compiler Directives - Runtime Library Routines - Environment Variables - The application developer decides how to employ these components - Implementations differ in their support of all API components - For example, an implementation may state that it supports nested parallelism, but the API makes it clear that may be limited to a single thread - the master thread.
 Not exactly what the developer might expect?